Hoshiko86/kdlearn/guides/vnc-startup-guide.md

     more /home/YOUR_USER_NAME/noVNC/utils/launch.sh

-Your launch.sh should look like the following:
+The begining of your launch.sh should look like the following:

     #!/usr/bin/env bash